 When you seesomeone with yellowish or brown teeth, what is your first inclination to think about that person?
 Likely, it’s that they are a smoker.
 The reason is that thedangerous chemicals in tobacco actually stick to the enamel of the teeth and causethem to stain to varying degrees.
 While discoloration of the teeth is one of the easiest things to improve with cosmetic dentistry in Houston, if you are a smoker—you will need teeth whitening often and those costs can add up.
 Factor in the cost of cigarettes as well and you are talking about an expensive habit that costs as much as a down payment on a house annually!

-Halitosis or Bad Breath
+Halitosis Or Bad Breath

 If you’ve ever conversed with someone after they’ve had a smoke break at work then you know that the distinct smell of “smokers’ breath.”
 Cigarettes give the gift that keeps on giving, as their smell can linger in the mouth long after actually smoking.
 In addition to the smell of cigarettes, but because it also contributes to bacteria overgrowth—that overgrowth lead to gum disease and tooth decay both ofwhich are the main source of chronic bad breath or halitosis.
 Whereas normal morning breath can be vanquished with simple brushing and some mouthwash—halitosis as a result of gum disease cannot.
 You would need the assistance of a local Houston dentist to get a good cleaning and/or debridement and a prescribed oral hygiene regimen.